siwonia/FlipCoinKit/README.md

 ===========

 ### About
-FlipCoinKit is an open source framework to let images in your iOS app flip like a coin.
+FlipCoinKit is an open source iOS library to let you images flip like a coin.

 ![FlipCoinKit](https://raw.githubusercontent.com/schultka/FlipCoinKit/master/flip-coin.gif)